melbournebioinformatics/MelBioInf_docs/docs/tutorials/qiime2/qiime2.md

 --------------------------------
 ### Required Software

 For information about required software, click [here](https://www.melbournebioinformatics.org.au/tutorials/tutorials/workshop_delivery_mode_info/workshops_nectar/#required-software).

+You will need to use a Google Chrome or Mozilla Firefox web browser to view files in QIIME2 View.

 -----------------------